yuvipanda/words/content/post/big-gym-person.md

 keywords: ["community"]
 ---

-[Jeff Nippard](https://jeffnippard.com/) (the science communicator you watch if you can't decide if you should spend your evening scientific papers *or* go to the gym) wrote [a beautiful post](https://www.youtube.com/post/Ugkx7vhxRmNQgZaS6CKAOC-TRAgou7aALrv3) recently about handling harassment and bullying at Gyms.
+[Jeff Nippard](https://jeffnippard.com/) (the science communicator you [watch](https://www.youtube.com/@JeffNippard) if you want to spend your evening reading scientific papers **and** going to the gym) wrote [a beautiful post](https://www.youtube.com/post/Ugkx7vhxRmNQgZaS6CKAOC-TRAgou7aALrv3) recently about handling harassment and bullying at Gyms.
 One part that really stuck out to me was:

 > Also, every gym has at least one “big [person]”.
 Almost every big [person] I know is a good person.
 I’m sure big [person] already all know this, but people find you intimidating.
 Even a simple smile toward new members can do a LOT.